mariallort/mariallort.github.io/_posts/2026-05-02-NeuroCAAS-cloud.md

-Reading this paper through the lens of our High-Performance and Distributed Computing course, NeuroCAAS is a compelling case study in how cloud architecture solves real scientific problems — not just technical ones.
+Reading this paper through the lens of our High-Performance and Distributed Computing course, NeuroCAAS is a compelling case study in how cloud architecture solves real scientific problems, not just technical ones.

-The tools we learn in HPDC are not abstract — they are actively reshaping how scientists understand the human brain.
-That, to me, makes distributed computing feel a lot more exciting.

 ## References